The Ultimate Guide to Managing Remote Workers

 The Rise of Remote Workers

 Two decades ago, remote workers were usually independent contractors or a relatively rare and privileged corporate employee.
 The concept of “mobile workforce management” hadn’t yet been invented.
-Today, however, both the size and definition of “the remote workforce” have expanded to impressive proportions.
+Today, however, both the size and definition of “the remote workforce” have expanded to impressive proportions with the ultimate guide to managing remote workers and challenging traditional workplaces.

 Consider the following trends: